BenGregory23/SKOP-API-documentation/doctor.md

 ### useAR

-`useAR` will use an AR algorithm to show to the patient the focus on his own body.
+`useAR` uses an augmented reality algorithm to show to the patient the focus on his own body.
+When toggled on for the first time there is a short delay before the augmented reality algorithm starts.
+Afterwards toggling on/off will be relatively fast.

  Parameter :
  - boolean : true to use the AR algorithm, false to stop using it.